 Intro APR offer: None.

 Why you may want this: There's a generous signup bonus.
-Once you spend $4,000 on purchases in the first three months, you'll get 60,000 bonus points.
-You can redeem those points to spend on $750-worth of travel related expenses when redeemed through Chase Ultimate Rewards®, or you can redeem them for $600 in cash.
-But some of the other benefits of having the card include:
+Once you spend $4,000 on purchases in the first three months, you'll get 80,000 bonus points.
+You can redeem those points to spend on $1,000-worth of travel related expenses when redeemed through Chase Ultimate Rewards®, or you can redeem them for $800 in cash.
+Additionally, earn up to $50 in statement credit toward grocery store purchases in your first year of account opening.
+Some of the other benefits of having the card include:

 - Double points on travel expenses and when dining at restaurants around the world.